Spin and electronic excitations in $4f$ atomic chains on Au(111) substrates: Magnetic excitations and spectroscopy

 \subsubsection{Zeeman field effects}

 Applying magnetic fields during STM spectroscopy experiments provides a powerful tool to obtain further information on the system.
-A modest field of $h_z=0.1 |J_1| \approx 0.14 \;\mathrm{T}$ splits degeneracies in the Eu-chain for the low excitation energy manifolds, as shown in Fig.\ \ref{Spectrum_h}.
-The field splittings are linear, as the perturbing Hamiltonian is $\hat{H}_Z = -h_z \hat{S}_z$, associated with the corresponding $S_z$ total-spin projection of each state, and displayed for the low-energy excitations in Fig.\ \ref{Strong_h}.
-Notice that for $h_z \gtrsim 3.1 \; \mathrm{T}$ the ground state of the chain is polarized from $S_z=0$ to $1$, and increasing $S_z$ projections as $h_z$ increases (to $S_z=2$ at $\approx 6.2$ T, etc.).
+A small field of $h_z=0.1 \;\mathrm{T}$ splits degeneracies in the Eu-chain for the low excitation energy manifolds, as shown in Fig.\ \ref{Spectrum_h}.
+The field splittings are linear, as the perturbing Hamiltonian is $\hat{H}_Z = h_z \hat{S}_z$, associated with the corresponding $S_z$ total-spin projection of each state, so that the full Hamiltonian is